lukailun/Rednote-AI-Agent/README.md

 - **src/Agent**: Contains the AI agent logic and training scripts.
 - **src/Agent/training**: Training scripts for the AI agent.
 - **src/schema**: Schema definitions for AI-generated content and database models.
-- **src/test**: Contains test data and scripts, such as example tweets.
+- **src/test**: Contains test data and scripts for Rednote automation.

 ## Logging